jayshozie/ceng240/notes4newbies/W06-examples-of-conditional-and-repetitive-execution.md

 checks whether we're over our upper bound.
 If we're not, then no problem.
 Continue with the rest of the code.
 If we are, however, then it "breaks" out of the loop and does whatever is next after the loop.

+Why did I use a variable named `counter`?

+Because, first of all we need a way to acquire integers up until our upper bound.
+We also need to stop when we've overshot the upper bound.
+Using a counter variable, even if it's in a for loop and not a while loop, is good practice in some use cases.
 </details>